nholtgrefe/squirrel/gui/README.md

 ## Installation
-The GUI is available for Windows and Linux [here](https://drive.google.com/drive/folders/16ZQ2qM0v4-DgKY3A1av1ms9NeEKSDe1C?usp=sharing).
+The GUI is available for Windows and Linux [here](https://drive.google.com/drive/folders/1nAs-zpv9slUN_7eReyYh0vLPqkRhdZ2N?usp=sharing).
 To install and run, simply download the `.exe` file for your operating system and open/execute it once downloaded.
-(If preffered, experienced users can also run the GUI from the [source files](https://github.com/nholtgrefe/squirrel/tree/main/gui/src) or use our Python package [`physquirrel`](https://github.com/nholtgrefe/squirrel/tree/main/physquirrel).)
+(If preffered, experienced users can also run the GUI from the [source files](https://github.com/nholtgrefe/squirrel/tree/main/gui/src), although we then suggest using our Python package [`physquirrel`](https://github.com/nholtgrefe/squirrel/tree/main/physquirrel).)

 ## Features